JesseRussell411/ExoParse/ExoParseV2/readme.txt

 Modfiers: -2   5!

 At the moment, ExoParse is set up as a command line tool (found in app.program).
 However, there's no reason this system couldn't be used for the backend or in other use interface components.
-Blender has a similar system for instance, which allows the user to end an expression into text fields expecting numbers.
+Blender has a similar system for instance, which allows the user to enter an expression into text fields expecting numbers.